The Road (2011 film): Supporting

+Production

+According to its director/writer Yam Laranas, the film took five years to make, and was also intended to be released internationally.
+He also said, the movie is partly inspired by various real life stories including the rape-murder case of the Chiong sisters in 1997.

+Yam Laranas and Alloy Adlawan admitted that finding the right actors for the role was not an easy task but they were impressed with the acting approached of actors TJ Trinidad, Alden Richards and Renz Valerio who played the main lead role as Luis Medina in a different timelines of his life.
+Joining the ensemble cast are Rhian Ramos, Carmina Villarroel, Marvin Agustin, Barbie Forteza, Louise delos Reyes, Derrick Monasterio, Lexi Fernandez, Ynna Asistio, John Regala, Lloyd Samartino, Gerald Madrid, Allan Paule and Jacklyn Jose.
+The shooting took place in Sitio Buhangin, Dalig Teresa, Rizal, Philippines.

+The movie is produced and distributed by GMA Films.

 Release

-According to its director/writer Yam Laranas, the film took five years to make, and was also intended to be released internationally.
 According to a tweet by film producer Joey Abacan on January 23, 2012, the film was to be released in U.S. and Canada cinemas within the year.
 It was scheduled to have a commercial U.S. and Canada theatrical release on May 11, 2012, with English subtitles in over 25 markets/theaters.
 It was shown again in some selected digital theaters in the Philippines on May 9, 2012.

 International release

 These are the dates and country wherein The Road has been released: